yourskc/qt_mainmoil_cuda_install/README.md

 2. NVIDIA SDK Manager and JetPack 4.6

-	1. Connect host and target with USD cable
+	1. Connect host and target with a Uab cable

 	2. Download and run NVIDIA SDK Managesr on host(Ubuntu 18.04) to install JetPack 4.6 on target